Skip to main content

 • Bandwidth: 1 Gbps for Download/1 Gbps for Upload

-Setting up your validator node
+Setting up a validator node

 The following tutorial is done on an Ubuntu Linux 20.04 (LTS) x64 instance machine.